andie-dm/andie-dm/README.md

 - 👩‍💻 I’m a Data Analyst
 - 📊 I’m currently learning Python 🐍
-- 💞️ I’m looking to collaborate on everything Data and Dashboards
+- 💞️ I’m looking to collaborate on everything Data
 - 📫 How to reach me @andie_codes on IG &
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: My Heart is in the right place... literally ❤️